Year of entry

 Additional opportunities

-There are a range of additional opportunities available when studying this course.
+There are a range of additional opportunities for this course.

-Please note, undertaking one may impact upon the availability of another.
+Please note that undertaking one may impact the availability of another.

 Entry requirements

-The following section details our typical entry requirements for this course for a range of UK and international qualifications.
-If you don’t see your qualifications listed, please contact us to find out if we can accept your qualifications.
-If you don't think you'll meet the entry requirements specified, you may be able to gain entry to this course via a Foundation Year.
+These are the typical entry requirements for this course for a range of UK and international qualifications.
+If your qualifications aren't listed, please contact us to check if we can accept them.
+If you don't think you'll meet the stated requirements, you may be able to access this course via a Foundation Year.

 Typical offer